 A light-filled living space

-Forget the evenings of the family fighting over what to watch on TV by creating an extra living room in your loft.
-It’s also great for homeowners looking to rent out a bedroom, as the lodger will have their own private living room, which is a rare find!
+An extra living room in the loft is great for homeowners looking to rent out a bedroom, as the lodger will have their own private living room, which is a rare find!

 A well-organised walk in wardrobe

-Add large windows into your loft bathroom to have a beautiful skyline or countryside view whilst you soak the stress of the day away in the bath.
-In fact, you can take this opportunity to add other unusual bathroom design features into your new space.
+Add large windows into your loft bathroom to have a beautiful whilst you soak the stress of the day away in the bath.
+In fact, take this opportunity to add other unusual bathroom design features into your new space.

 A cool kids’ bedroom

-An eye-catching feature wall is a great way to give your child’s room some character, as well as inspire their artistic nature through bright colours and patterns.
+An eye-catching feature wall is a great way to give your child’s room some character, and inspire their artistic nature through bright colours and patterns.
 A painter/decorator can design and create the perfect mural to fit your child’s personality.
 Check out some feature wall ideas and inspiration.

 Loft conversion stairs ideas

 The staircase is one of the most important features of a loft conversion.
-After all, it’s the way that you’ll get up into the room.
 You’ll need a permanent staircase, rather than a ladder or retractable staircase, so that you can escape easily in case of a fire.

 A loft conversion specialist will evaluate your loft space to find the best type of staircase for you, as well as identify any potential design or structural problems before the installation stage – saving you from a very expensive mistake.

-A beautiful statement feature, the spiral staircase doesn’t normally require a new landing to be built, so there’s less impact on the floor below the loft.
-Spiral staircases are usually made from metals such as aluminium or steel, which are rust-resistant and durable.
+The spiral staircase doesn’t normally require a new landing to be built, so there’s less impact on the floor below the loft.
+Spiral staircases are usually made from rust-resistant, durable metals such as aluminium or steel.

 Paddle or space saver staircase